Pre-configured and Cached Responses Guide

 Special System Patterns

-These special patterns take precedence over regular canned responses and the default response:
+These special patterns take precedence over regular pre-configured responses and the default response:

 system_unavailable

-- Shown when the AI service is temporarily unavailable or free tier has expired
+- Shown when the AI service is temporarily unavailable or the evaluation has ended

 - Use pattern type "exact" for these special patterns